gradschooladvice/blog/content/about/index.md

 title: About us
 date: 2020-09-28
 ---
+A lot of information in graduate school is shared through informal channels, like coffee chats, happy hours, and random office encounters.
+The goal of this blog is to try and provide a compilation of advice in a more formal setting so that everyone can have easier access to it.

+## Who are we?

 We are three PhD students who met during our remote summer internship during the summer of 2020.

 ### [Melody Huang](https://melodyyhuang.github.io/)

+Melody is a third year Ph.D. student at UCLA studying Statistics.
+Her primary research interests are in causal inference and social statistics.
+Besides research, she likes leaving her apartment to go outside, scrolling through Twitter, and watching the Bachelor.

 ### [Mikaela Meyer](https://mikaelameyer.netlify.app)